 Executive Summary

+Marine energy (OSW, tidal, wave) is a promising area for the U.S. energy mix… Recent OSW deployment in Roald Island…

+Marine spatial planning is important as a diverse and growing range of industries begin utilizing the ocean… A first step is that each sector understand the existing landscape and opportunities for the others… This report investigates the overlap between existing submarine cables and the U.S. marine energy resource…

 Operation and maintenance of submarine cables may conflict with marine renewable energy development.
 Although submarine cable locations are publicly accessible, safe setback distances are not readily available for planning new marine renewable energy development.

 We applied industry-advised safety buffers that varied with depth to existing submarine cables for "minimum" (2*depth, i.e. "2z") and "recommended" (3*depth, i.e. "3z") horizontal distances, both having a minimum 500 m buffer.
-Of the original 230,835 km in the "NOAA Charted Submarine cables in the United States as of December 2012" dataset (Figure 1), 97,321 km fell within the 200 nm of the US exclusive economic zone (EEZ), which was analyzed across 12 territories that overlapped with the cables (Figure 2).
-A custom Equal Area Albers projection based on 1/6th the extent of each territory was individually applied to minimize spatial distortion when buffering distances at 100 m depth increments using the GEBCO 30 arc-second global grid.
-The cable buffer area ranged from 29.35% (242,042 km2 [3z] of 824,679 km2 total) in the West owing to many cables present and the steep continental shelf, to virtually nill 0.01% (42 km2 [2z] of 406,970 km2 total) in Wake Island (Table 2).
+The cable buffer area ranged from 29.35% (242,042 km2 [3z] of 824,679 km2 total) in the West Coast region owing to many cables present and the steep continental shelf, to virtually nill 0.01% (42 km2 [2z] of 406,970 km2 total) in Wake Island (Table 2).

-Overlap of cable buffers with marine renewable energy was assessed for tidal, wave and wind energy based on estimates from the National Renewable Energy Lab (NREL).
+Overlap of cable buffers with marine renewable energy was assessed for tidal, wave and offshore wind energy based on estimates from the National Renewable Energy Lab (NREL).
 Generally the highest proportion of energy is in the lower classes least likely for development where the highest area of overlap with cable buffers also exist (Figure 3; Table 3).

 The highest wind speed classes (10-11 & 11-12 m/s) are however also occupied by the highest percentage of cable buffer overlap (55.7% & 39.8% for 3z, 39.8% & 15.9% for 2z respectively).
-These uncommon high wind speed areas are limited to Hawaii and West territories (Table 6; Figure 6 for bargraph; Figure 21 for Hawaii wind map; Figure 35 for West wind map).
+These uncommon high wind speed areas are limited to Hawaii and West territories (Table 6; Figure 6, 21 and 35). …